mobxjs/mobx/docs/best/react.md

 This will **not** react, during the execution of the `autorun` no observables where accessed, only during the `setTimeout`.
 In general this is quite obvious and rarely causes issues.

+## MobX only tracks data accessed for `observer` components if they are directly accessed by `render`

+A common mistake made with `observer` is that it doesnt track data that syntactically seems parent of the `observer` component, but in practice is actually rendered out by a different component.
+This often happens when render callbacks of components are passed in first class to another component.

-The notable caveat here is passing renderable callbacks to React components, take for example the following example:
+Take for example the following contrived example:

 ```javascript
 const MyComponent = observer(({ message }) =>